BHznJNs/Calculator.rs-VSCode-extension/README.md

 # Extension for Calculator.rs

-A syntax highlight extension to [Calculator.rs](https://github.com/BHznJNs/Calculator.rs).
+A syntax highlight and language snippets extension to [Calculator.rs](https://github.com/BHznJNs/Calculator.rs).